 The measurement of oncotic pressure

-The colloidal osmotic pressure (oncotic pressure or) is measured using a colloid osmometer employing a semipermeable membrane and measures the change in pressure in the reference chamber when a solution is placed in the test chamber.
+The colloidal osmotic pressure (oncotic pressure or) is measured using a colloid osmometer employing a semipermeable membrane and measures the change in force in the reference chamber when a solution is placed in the test chamber.

-The pore size of the membrane in these instruments is 20 to 30 kilodaltons and therefore they are freely permeable to small electrolytes.
+The pore size of the membrane in these instruments is 20 to 30 kilodaltons, and therefore they are freely permeable to small electrolytes.

 The normal osmotic pressure of colloids is 20 to 25 mm Hg.
-High values in adolescents are common and in critically ill patients, but are not considered to justify treatment.
+High values in adolescents are common and in critically ill patients but are not considered to justify treatment.